OsmarCLFilho/AMADA/docs/index.rst

    Prints the most and the least popular track in an album

-   :param str album: The album in which to search the tracks
+   :param str album: The album in which to search the tracks: {"WHATEVER PEOPLE SAY I AM, THAT'S WHAT I'M NOT", "FAVOURITE WORST NIGHTMARE", "HUMBUG", "SUCK IT AND SEE", "AM", "TRANQUILITY BASE HOTEL & CASINO"}
    :rtype: None